-He explained that looking at a time-zone map, it appears that Indiana should be on Central Time.
-But the Indianapolis area is on Eastern Time.
-In his opinion, it’s more important for us all to be on the same time than for our five counties to stay on Central.
+He explained that looking at a time-zone map, it appears that Indiana should be on Central.
+But the Indianapolis area is on Eastern.
+In his opinion, it’s more important for us all to be on the same time than for our five counties to remain on Central.

 Then the reporter asked to speak with someone who lives on one time and works on the other during the winter months.
 I’d already roamed the hallways hitting up Tori, Vanessa, Rachel, and Sabrina (who would have done it, but she just got a perm).
 Matt is apparently still celebrating Tax Day and was unavailable for comment.

 Everyone was really, really sorry … but just didn’t feel comfortable being interviewed for TV.
 So the pinch-hitter was forced to step in.
 I live an eight-minute drive from work – but in another time zone.
 So from October till April, it takes me 68 minutes to get home in the evening (even when the roads are clear).
 And in the morning, I manage to go back in time and arrive at my desk 52 minutes before I left home.
 (Believe me, the science-fiction/time-machine geeky excitement wears off pretty quickly.
 Then it just gets annoying.
 And no, I don’t suddenly look down and realize I’m still in my jammies.)